 The Baltimore Animal Rescue and Care Shelter, Inc (BARCS) is a nonprofit shelter that accepts and cares for all animals in need and promotes responsible pet ownership for a more humane community in Baltimore City.

 We work out of the same building as Animal Control.
-Animal Control is responsible for Health Code enforcement (complaints, compliance with laws, picking up strays, etc), and investigating animal neglect, cruelty and animal bite cases.
+Animal Control is responsible for Health Code enforcement (complaints, compliance with laws, etc), and investigating animal neglect, cruelty and animal bite cases.
 BARCS is responsible for all shelter operations and programs, including: housing and care for shelter animals; lost and found; pet licenses; adoptions; volunteer; foster; rescue; and low-cost vaccination and microchip clinics.
 Once Animal Control brings an animal to the shelter, BARCS assumes responsibility for the care of that animal.
 BARCS also houses and cares for animals held for hearings and investigations.

 Our first focus was changing the culture in order to make saving the lives of animals our priority.